Last Updated: 9/24/2021

 e.
 Duration of the Processing.
 Personal Data will be Processed for the duration of the Agreement, subject to Section 4 of this DPA.

-Within the scope of the Agreement and in its use of the Services, Controller shall be solely responsible for complying with the statutory requirements relating to data protection and privacy, in particular regarding the disclosure and transfer of Personal Data to the Processor and the Processing of Personal Data.
+Within the scope of the Agreement and in its use of the Services, Controller shall be solely responsible for complying with the Data Protection Law, in particular regarding the disclosure and transfer of Personal Data to the Processor and the Processing of Personal Data.
 For the avoidance of doubt, Controller’s instructions for the Processing of Personal Data shall comply with the Data Protection Law.
 This DPA is Customer’s complete and final instruction to Ally in relation to Personal Data and additional instructions outside the scope of DPA would require prior written agreement between the parties.
 Instructions shall initially be specified in the Agreement and may, from time to time thereafter, be amended, amplified or replaced by Controller in separate written instructions (as individual instructions).

 a.
 Compliance with Instructions.
 The parties acknowledge and agree that Customer is the Controller of Personal Data and Ally is the Processor of the Personal Data.
 Processor shall collect, process and use Personal Data only within the scope of Controller’s Instructions.
 If the Processor believes that an Instruction of the Controller infringes the Data Protection Law, it shall immediately inform the Controller without delay.
 If Processor cannot process Personal Data in accordance with the Instructions due to a legal requirement under any applicable European Union or Member State law, Processor will (i) notify the Controller of that legal requirement before the relevant Processing to the extent permitted by the Data Protection Law; and (ii) cease all Processing (other than merely storing and maintaining the security of the affected Personal Data) until such time as the Controller issues new instructions with which Processor is able to comply.
 If this provision is invoked, Processor will not be liable to the Controller under the Agreement for any failure to perform the applicable Services until such time as the Controller issues new instructions in regard to the Processing.

 b.
 Security.
-Processor shall take the appropriate technical and organizational measures to adequately protect Personal Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Data, described under Appendix 2 to the Standard Contractual Clauses.
-Upon Controller’s request, Processor shall provide a current Personal Data protection and security program relating to the Processing hereunder.
+Processor shall take the appropriate technical and organizational measures designed to adequately protect Personal Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Data, described under Appendix 2 to this DPA.

 Processor will facilitate Controller’s compliance with the Controller’s obligation to implement security measures with respect to Personal Data (including if applicable Controller’s obligations pursuant to Articles 32 to 34 (inclusive) of the GDPR), by (i) implementing and maintaining the security measures described under Appendix 2, (ii) complying with the terms of Section 4(d) (Personal Data Breaches); and (iii) providing the Controller with information in relation to the Processing in accordance with Section 5 (Audits).